-The graph above shows minute-by-minute sound-level data collected by the Noise Project’s very first noise monitor in Providence, which was deployed on April 30, 2025 — the 30th annual International Noise Awareness Day.
-It is located on the west side of the city and designated as “DiRuzzo” in honor of former City Council member Josephine DiRuzzo, who advocated to reduce noise.1
+The monitor was deployed on the west side of the city on April 30, 2025 — the 30th annual International Noise Awareness Day.
+It designated as “DiRuzzo” in honor of former City Council member Josephine DiRuzzo, who advocated to reduce noise.1

-It was the first in a planned city-wide network of sound monitors, designed to ascertain both baseline sound levels and daily / weekly / seasonal noise trends around Providence.
-The goal is to: 1) identify areas where residents face the most persistent exposure to unhealthy noise, and thus where the city should focus its abatement efforts, and 2) determine how effective those efforts actually are.
+It’s part of a planned city-wide network of sound monitors, designed to ascertain both baseline sound levels and daily / weekly / seasonal noise trends around Providence.
+The goal is to: 1) identify areas where residents face the most persistent exposure to unhealthy noise and when, and thus where the city should focus its abatement efforts, and 2) determine how effective those efforts actually are.

-All three colored data lines above represent the same sound data, but two are “weighted” (filtered) to (de-)emphasize certain frequency ranges.
-The green line is called “A-weighting,” which emphasizes frequencies that correspond to the human voice, by filtering out most lower-range “bass” ones.
+All green, orange, and blue lines above represent the exact same sound data, but two are “weighted” (i.e., filtered) to focus on certain frequency ranges.
+The green line is called “A-weighting,” which focuses on the mid-range frequencies corresponding to the human voice — by excluding most of the lower-range “bass” data.

-The orange line is “C-weighted” data, which retains much more of the low-frequency bass that comprises most excessive and unhealthy noise in Providence.
-The blue line is called “Z-weighted” data, but is actually unweighted (i.e., “raw” sound data with no weighting).
-You can click on the colored icons in the graph to compare how different weightings display the same noise levels.
+By contrast, the orange line is “C-weighted” data, which retains much more of the low-frequency bass that comprises most of the excessive and unhealthy noise in Providence.
+The blue line is called “Z-weighted” data, but is actually unweighted — i.e., “raw” sound data with no weighting.

 Like most U.S. municipalities, Providence uses A-weighted sound-measurement data that, as the graph above demonstrates, usually depicts decibel levels as being significantly lower than either C-weighted or unweighted data, and thus inaccurately represents actual noise levels in the city.